What are polymers?

 In acidic medium, protonation of terephthalic acid occurs that reacts with ethylene glycol to form an intermediate which rearranges and with the transfer of OH- ions, forms polyethene terephthalate polymer.

 Overall both monomer units are joined together with ester linkage, therefore commonly called polyester.
 It is a chemical compound that is used to make plastic and fibre.
 It is formed by polycondensation of terephthalic acid and ethylene glycol.

 How is Polyethylene Terephthalate Made?

 Polyethylene terephthalate which is also abbreviated as PET / PETE is mainly used to manufacture the packaging material for food products such as fruit and drinks containers.
 It is lightweight, transparent and also available in some colour.
 It is a member of the ester family so also called as polyester.
 It is a recyclable thermoplastic polymer with good strength, ductility, stiffness and hardness, therefore, can be processed through vacuum forming, injection moulding, compression moulding and blow moulding.

 PET / PETE can also be recycled back to its original elements as well as into polyester fibres.
 These polyester fibres are used in the manufacturing of synthetic carpets, synthetic clothing and other textile products.
 PET fibres are wrinkle-free and less expensive therefore often mixed with natural fibres.
 It is also used for the manufacture of microwavable trays and for the packaging of microwavable meals, in containers for cosmetic products and pharmaceutical products.

 Polyethylene Terephthalate Properties

-- Crystal clear polymer – It is a crystal clear polymer with good purity and healthy.
+- Crystal clear polymer – It is a crystal clear polymer with good purity and health.
 You must have seen the sparkling PET bottles with brilliant glass-clear presentation attract us.

 - Purity – The products of PET taste good and comply with international food contact regulations.